 - Inline stylings

-For the files themselves, something like GNU Gzip (opens in a new tab) is a good option (although not for images – we’ll get to that later).
+For the files themselves, something like is a good option (although not for images – we’ll get to that later).
 This compression tool instructs the server to group all web objects together before they’re sent to the requesting browser.
 That way, the size of the data that’s transferred from your server to the visitor’s browser is reduced and takes less time to serve.

 Not coincidentally, many publishers have adopted AMP for news article content.
 But beware, because of its minimalist codebase, certain elements like forms won’t work with AMP.

 The shortest distance between two points is a straight line.
 For our purposes, those two points are the initial click and a fully loaded page — so we want as few things in between them as possible.